This article will help you identify why the Nicepage Contact Form element cannot submit emails.

 URL

 This option inserts a link to the custom send email script.
-We recommend checking this article for more detail.
+We recommend checking this article for more details.
 Here are two major aspects that you should follow:

-2. The server should be properly configured to send emails, no matter the methods used.
-For this, we recommend that you contact the hosting provider.
+- The server should be properly configured to send emails, no matter the methods used.
+For this, we recommend contacting the hosting provider.

 Send Email With PHP Script

-To simplify sending emails from the server, Nicepage provides a built-in PHP script.
-We recommend checking this article for more detail.
-This script does not need additional settings except the correct server sends email configuration.
-But the script itself does not require any specific server settings.
-It uses the standard PHP mail() function.
+Nicepage provides a built-in PHP script to simplify sending emails from the server.
+We recommend checking this article for more details.
+This script requires no additional settings, except for the correct server email configuration.
+The script itself does not require any specific server settings.
+It uses the standard PHP mail()* function.

-To troubleshoot the possible problems with the Form, we added a form diagnostic script.
+To troubleshoot possible problems with the Form, we added a form diagnostic script.

 To access the results of the diagnostics, you need to open the corresponding page in the browser: